Moff Gideon: Backstory

 Few details of his backstory have been revealed.
 Gideon was previously an operative in the Imperial Security Bureau, a covert intelligence arm and secret police for the Galactic Empire.
 Before the events of The Mandalorian, Gideon played a role in the Great Purge, an oppressive combat operation against a culture known as the Mandalorians, which resulted in many of them being killed and the survivors becoming scattered across the galaxy.
 Gideon knows information about the show's title character, otherwise known as "The Mandalorian", including his identity, due to his role in the Purge.
+It is revealed in "Chapter 23: The Spies" that during the Great Purge, Bo-Katan had surrendered the Darksaber and leadership of Mandalore over to Moff Gideon to prevent the bombing of the planet's surface, but that Moff Gideon had turned on his word and ordered the destruction of the planet anyway.
 The term "Moff" is a title for a high-ranking Imperial official who served as a governor of a specific sector of space for the Empire.
-Its first use dates back to the original Star Wars (1977) film, most notably with the character Grand Moff Tarkin, though the term "Grand Moff" is only used once, just before he destroyed Alderaan with the Death Star.
+Its first use dates back to the original Star Wars (1977) film, most notably with the character Grand Moff Tarkin, though the word "Moff" is not used in that film and the character is only identified by that title in the end credits.

 Gideon's life drastically changed after the fall of the Empire, and he became a warlord leading his own Imperial remnant.
 As the character Cara Dune states in the show, it was widely believed Gideon had been executed for war crimes before the events of the series.
 In The Mandalorian, Gideon is attempting to capture a young alien Grogu, also known as "The Child", to extract its blood for Dr. Pershing's secret experiments.
 Just prior to Gideon's first appearance on The Mandalorian, he dispatched his forces to eliminate the Mandalorian tribe on the planet Nevarro after they revealed their presence there during the episode "Chapter 3: The Sin".